-- Hershey: The companyannounced its 21st Century Cocoa plan on a day that Tri-State Coalition, Everence, and the Sisters of St. Francis of Philadelphia were present for a shareholder meeting in Hershey.
-Read more.
+- Hershey: The company announced its 21st Century Cocoa plan on a day that Tri-State Coalition, Everence, and the Sisters of St. Francis of Philadelphia were present for a shareholder meeting in Hershey.

 - The Wells Fargo resolution on Payday Lending did not pass the SEC but our diligent work with the Center for Responsible Lending and 30 other ICCR members has drawn the attention of the regulatory agencies.

-- Sr. Nora M. Nash was very surprised and humbled to recieve the ICCR Legacy Award.
+- Sr. Nora M. Nash was very surprised and humbled to receive the ICCR Legacy Award.

-- The Sisters of St. Francis as primary filer joined other investors to declare success after Wells Fargo annouced that it would drop its“Direct Deposit Advance” payday loan product.
+- The Sisters of St. Francis as primary filer joined other investors to declare success after Wells Fargo announced that it would drop its “Direct Deposit Advance” payday loan product.
 This was the result of three years of persistent dialogue, letter writing, and resolution filing.
-Read more.

 - Along with the Congregation of Benedictine Sisters we filed a shareholder resolution, resulting in a dialogue with the McDonald’s Corporation.
 The company committed to no longer purchase chicken with antibiotics that are also used in human medicine.
 Read more.